AlGepe/OmniSnippets_JS/docs/generalTips/marketing/calculatorTips.rst

 We've gathered some of the best practices for creating a marketing calculator.
 Before you read them, I recommend you check out our best marketing calculators such as the `Christmas tree calculator <https://www.omnicalculator.com/other/christmas-tree>`_, `Pay gap calculator <https://www.omnicalculator.com/other/pay-gap-us>`_ or the `Plastic footprint calculator <https://www.omnicalculator.com/ecology/plastic-footprint>`_.

 Remember that we are building this tool in order to **help as many people as we can**.
 Hence, you may need to **simplify** the calculator and the text as much as needed.
-And of course, be ready to receive feedback from the Marketing Team. 😉
+And of course, be ready to receive feedback from the Marketing Team™. 😉

 **Add a brief introduction at the top of the calculator**